tarook1994/Udacity-Nano-Degree-Capston-Foodbuzz/README.md

 # Udacity-Nano-Degree-Capston-Foodbuzz

+# NOTE!!
+The Application is not yet finalized.
+Therfore I will keep pushing up updates till it is finalized.

 # Description

 This project is the 2nd stage project in Udacity's nano degree Capstone Project, which is the graduation project of this degree.